hanbollar/hbout/README.md

 Some Things:

-- Currently building [KittyCAD](https://kittycad.io) with an amazing group of people - our focus is 'Infrastructure for Hardware Designers' to bring CAD and manufacturing into the modern era.
-[Have questions?](mailto:kittycad@hannahbollar.com) or [Business inquiries?](mailto:hannah@kittycad.io).
+- 🛠️ Currently building [KittyCAD](https://kittycad.io) with an amazing group of people - our focus is 'Infrastructure for Hardware Designers' to bring CAD and manufacturing into the modern era.
+[Have questions?](mailto:kittycad@hannahbollar.com) or [Business inquiries?](mailto:hannah@kittycad.io). 🔥[We're Hiring!](https://kittycad.io/careers/)🔥

-- I've done work at a few different places (KittyCAD, Pixar, Unity, Cesium, Nvidia, Penn-Research, iDTech, ...) and have a lot of things left to do, so stay tuned ;)
+- 💼 I've done work at a few different places ([KittyCAD](https://kittycad.io/), [Pixar](https://pixar.com), [Unity](https://unity.com/), [Cesium](https://cesium.com), [Nvidia](https://nvidia.com), [Penn CG-Research](http://cg.cis.upenn.edu/summerresearch.html), [iDTech](https://www.idtech.com/), ...) and have a lot of things left to do, so stay tuned ;)

-- Earned a BSE in [Computer Science : Digital Media Design](https://catalog.upenn.edu/undergraduate/programs/digital-media-design-bse/) and an MSE in [Computer Graphics in Game Technology](https://www.cis.upenn.edu/graduate/program-offerings/mse-in-computer-graphics-and-game-technology/) from Penn.
-The place was like a candy shop of things todo - did some TAing (covering math,cs,physics,art,etc), did a lot of things with our Siggraph chapter, founded our AWE chapter, earned some awards.
-All-in-all, met a lot of really great people (shout out [CG@Penn](cg.cis.upenn.edu)) and had a blast ~
+- 🎓 Earned a BSE in [Computer Science : Digital Media Design](https://catalog.upenn.edu/undergraduate/programs/digital-media-design-bse/) and an MSE in [Computer Graphics in Game Technology](https://www.cis.upenn.edu/graduate/program-offerings/mse-in-computer-graphics-and-game-technology/) from Penn.
+The place was like a candy shop of things todo - did some TAing (covering math,cs,physics,art,etc), earned some awards, and met a lot of great people (shout out [CG@Penn](cg.cis.upenn.edu)) ~

+- 🎨 Have been heavily involved in the computer graphic communites - Penn Siggraph, Penn AWE, have a [Siggraph Member Profile](https://www.siggraph.org/inside-siggraph/member-profiles/profile/?member=hannah-bollar), joined Khronos, and a few other things on the way.

-- Teaching && Mentoring is important to me - it takes a village to succeed.
+- 🔢 Teaching && Mentoring is important to me - it takes a village to succeed.
 I couldnt have gotten to where I am without the many mentors and mentees along the way.
 Honestly, the best interaction is seeing someone else's enthusiasm discovering something new and half the time I also learn something in the process.
-Some ways I mentor - GenHeration, Polygence, and plain old just email answering (hello to all you internet people :D ).
+Some ways I mentor - GenHeration, Polygence, Guest Lecturing at Universities, and plain old just email answering (hello to all you internet people :D ).

-- My [email](mailto:hiya@hanbo.dev) is always open - I may be slow to respond
+- 📬 My [email](mailto:hiya@hanbo.dev) is always open - I may be slow to respond

 Some Things, though a bit more random: